The best diving sites in NSW

 Home to the largest fur seal colony on the NSW coast, Montague Island is also a breeding ground for around 15 bird species – while dolphins, humpback whales and grey nurse sharks can all be seen at various times of year.
 For divers, it’s the seals that are the star of the underwater show here.

-During the cooler months, dive with up to 1,800 fur seals, pods of dolphins and listen out for whale song from migrating humpbacks.
-Most seals frolic in three to 15m, making this an accessible experience for divers of all levels.
+During the cooler months, dive with up to 1,800 fur seals as well as pods of dolphins; listen out for whale song from migrating humpbacks.
+Most seals frolic in water between three to 15m deep, making this an accessible experience for divers of all levels.

 Seal swimming at Montague Island near Narooma